Comprehensive Guide to Newborn Photography Safety

 Never Put Baby at Risk

-By the way, I take this opportunity to point out that images like the one below are not done with baby up in the air.
-Baby is safely laying on the beanbag.
-I’m very surprised at the number of parents who think they have to hold the baby up high (and would be okay with it)!
-Are you curious to see how this is done?
-You can see a behind the scene image here.
+I take this opportunity to point out that the baby is not up in the air in the image below.
+Baby is safely lying on the beanbag.
+I’m very surprised at the number of parents who think they have to hold the baby up high (and most importantly would be okay with it)!

 Baby in dad's hands.
 Black background